aredn/documentation/arednGettingStarted/node_status.rst

 At the top of the charts display there are several control buttons.

 Archive
   This button shows the charts for any archived signal data on this node.
+Statistics are stored on the node in a circular buffer which holds about two days of data.

 Realtime
   This button shows the charts for current signal data as seen from this node.